eduNEXT/integration-test-in-tutor/README.md

     DEMO_COURSE_ID = os.environ.get("DEMO_COURSE_ID")
     # Use DEMO_COURSE_ID in your tests
     ```

-    This ensures that your tests are compatible with different Tutor versions, as the demo course ID may vary between versions.

 11. **Test Open edX Imports in Plugin** *(Optional)*: Runs a test function to validate Open edX imports in your plugin if `openedx_imports_test_file_path` and `openedx_imports_test_function_name` are provided.